saifksec/SOC-Log-Automation-Tool/README.md

 During the lab execution, my modern attacker machine (Kali Linux) and my host machine (Windows) both actively refused to connect to the victim machine (Metasploitable 2) over SSH.
 I received kex error : no match for method mac algo and no matching host key type found errors.

 The Root Cause:
 Modern operating systems are configured with strict security baselines out-of-the-box and actively block legacy, insecure encryption algorithms (like ssh-rsa and hmac-md5).
-Metasploitable 2 is an intentionally vulnerable legacy server, so the modern machines refused to lower their security standards to communicate with it.
+Metasploitable 2 is an intentionally vulnerable legacy server, because of which the modern machines refused to lower their security standards to communicate with it.

 The Engineering Solutions:
 To successfully execute the attack and extract the forensic data, I had to deliberately force my modern tools to accept legacy protocols:

 1. Kali Linux (The Attacker): I utilized the kali-tweaks command-line utility, navigated to the Hardening menu, and enabled Wide Compatibility for the SSH client.
-This allowed Hydra to successfully negotiate the connection and brute-force the server.
+This allowed Hydra to successfully secure the connection and brute-force the server.
 2. Windows Host (The Defender): To securely extract the auth.log file over the network, I had to bypass Windows' strict SSH key checking.
 I added a specific parameter to my Secure Copy command to temporarily allow legacy RSA keys: scp -o HostKeyAlgorithms=+ssh-rsa msfadmin@[TARGET_IP]:/var/log/auth.log ./auth.log